 10 Movies All Economists Will Love

-The film that got the whole world interested in statistics, Moneyball is based on a true story about the manager of the Oakland A's baseball team who used statistics to analyse and understand players' strengths and weakness, building up his team from bottom of the league to a top team.
+The film that got the whole world interested in statistics, Moneyball is based on a true story about the manager of the Oakland A's baseball team who used statistics to analyze and understand players' strengths and weakness.
+With these insights, he rebuilt the team by recruiting undervalued players and focusing on strategy rather than fielding superstar players.
+Because of this, the A’s rose from the bottom of the league to become a top team.

 3. Wall Street

-For a light-hearted comedy crime film with an economics theme, try the 2009 Matt Damon movie The Informant!
-Based on a true story of a whistleblower who reports a price-fixing conspiracy at his workplace to the FBI, the movie follows the life of a whistleblower as he tries to help gather evidence against his company.
+For a light-hearted comedy crime film with an economics theme, try the 2009 Matt Damon movie The Informant!.
+Based on a true story of a whistleblower who reports a price-fixing conspiracy at his workplace to the FBI, the movie follows the life of the whistleblower as he tries to help gather evidence against his company.
 With a fun, ironic tone, the film looks at the way corporate malpractice occurs and the challenges in stopping it.

 8. Margin Call

 Another biographical film about the 2008 crisis, this one is worth checking out for the distinctive style in which financial instruments are introduced.
-Using cameos of well-known celebrities and fourth-wall-breaking chats into the camera, the movie explains concepts such as subprime mortgages and collateralised debt obligations in an accessible way.
+Using cameos of well-known celebrities and fourth-wall-breaking chats into the camera, the movie explains concepts such as subprime mortgages and collateralized debt obligations in an accessible way.

 10. Inside Job